Project: Fuchsia

 When generating new code, follow the existing coding style.

-3. Verify with Build: After implementation, run fx build to confirm your changes compile correctly.
+1. Verify with Build: After implementation of a change, run fx build to confirm your changes compile correctly.
 This is a final verification step, not a tool for initial API discovery.

 C++ Development